AbiHill/WDI_LDN_PROJECT1/README.md

 I am pleased with the final game.
 I aim to develop the game further with new levels, challenges and functionality.

 ##  Setup Instructions
-* Install Dependencies with 'yarn install'
+* Install dependencies with 'yarn install'
 * Launch app with 'gulp'
 * Make sure you have installed 'gulp-cli' globally - 'yarn global add gulp-cli'